 Ascaris lumbricoides is a nematode (roundworm) which inhabits the intestines of humans.
 It measures 13-35 cm in length and may live in the gut for 6-24 months.
 Infection is normally from food contaminated by soil containing faeces from the worm.
 It is prevalent in deprived areas where there is often a combination of poor sanitation and a host made vulnerable by malnutrition, iron-deficiency anaemia or impairment of growth.

-If only a few worms are present there may be no symptoms initially, but during the migratory phase, the larvae may penetrate into the tissues and circulate around the body via the blood and lymphatic systems, commonly to the lungs.
+If only a few worms are present there may be no symptoms initially; however, during the migratory phase the larvae may penetrate into the tissues and circulate around the body via the blood and lymphatic systems, commonly to the lungs.
 In the lungs, the larvae penetrate the pulmonary capillaries to enter the alveoli, from where they ascend into the throat and descend back into the gut where they may grow as large as 35 cm in length.